nengo/design/guidelines.rst

    even if they are outside of the normal viewport.
 4. There should be no transparent elements in the SVG.
    These do not always render the same on all devices.
-5. The SVG document should have small margins around the content.
+5. The SVG document should have 1mm margins around the content.
 In Inkscape, this is done in the Document Properties window (Shift + Ctrl + D).
    Expand the "Resize page to content..." section and include the same small margin on all four sides.
-6. Favicons should be 32x32 and created from the square-light logo.
+6. Favicons should be 48x48 and created from the square-light logo.